======================================================================

 Europium is a ductile metal with a hardness similar to that of lead.

 It crystallizes in a body-centered cubic lattice.
-Some properties of
+Among the

 Chemical properties

-Europium is the most reactive rare-earth element.
-It rapidly oxidizes
+Europium is the most reactive lanthanoid.
+It rapidly oxidizes in air,

-in air, so that bulk oxidation of a centimeter-sized sample occurs
+so that bulk oxidation of a centimeter-sized sample occurs within

-within several days.
-Its reactivity with water is comparable to that
+several days.
+Its reactivity with water is comparable to that of

 :